Mortalitas/GShade/README.md

 Note that all shaders in this repository are strictly intended for use with the current GShade or ReShade 4+ release.
 Please refer to individual file licenses for questions about distribution and modification.

-**The latest release can always be found here, with the installer being highly recommended:** https://github.com/Mortalitas/GShade-Shaders/releases/latest
+**The latest release can always be found here, and use of the installer is highly recommended:** https://github.com/Mortalitas/GShade-Shaders/releases/latest

-**GShade itself officially whitelists and is only network-unlocked to the following online games, but will work with any game that ReShade can:**
+**GShade is only network-unlocked in the following online games, but will work with any game that ReShade itself can:**
 * Final Fantasy XIV
 * Black Desert Online
 * Elder Scrolls Online